 The course also aims to give the first year student an introduction to methods of exploring and resolving the tension between “sources” and “narrative” inherent in much historical research on this period.
 It does that by encouraging students to read and use translated historical source material.

-Yes.
-Blackboard enrolment is required, see for more info Blackboard
+Yes, see for more info Blackboard